This page was last updated on August 2, 2021.

 - The Norwich Historical Society’s “You Are a Witness to History” project allows participants to fill out a reflection form, download journaling prompts, and upload photos or artwork to document their pandemic experience.

-- Kingdom COVID Chronicles, a project of Catamount Arts, explores the experiences of Northeast Kingdom residents through sketchbooks participants kept for four weeks.
+- Kingdom COVID Chronicles, a project of Catamount Arts, explored the experiences of Northeast Kingdom residents through sketchbooks participants kept for four weeks.

 - The Reckonings exhibit at the Fleming Museum is a selection of items from the collection by museum staff and interns that reflect upon the themes of 2020.

-- Unprecedented? is an in-person exhibition at Burlington City Arts that explores the psychological, social, and cultural impact of the extraordinary events of 2020.
+- Unprecedented? was an in-person exhibition at Burlington City Arts that explored the psychological, social, and cultural impact of the extraordinary events of 2020.

 - The Norwich Historical Society Circles Project is a community mural that features painted canvas circles contributed by over 175 Norwich residents reflecting on what has brought them hope during the pandemic.